itratfazal-ioer/Urban-Structure-and-Policy/TrainingData_buildingClassification/Building_Typology.md

 |11       | [Buildings for Business, Trade and Agriculture](#11-buildings-for-business-trade-and-agriculture) | 41   | WGL     |
 |12       | [Outbuildings](#12-outbuildings)                                        | 99   | NG      |

-Below is a description of each typology followed by an example map.

 ## 1. Detached Apartment Building
 #### Code MFH-F, Type 12